 We are subject to various environment regulations as the operation of our establishments might have an impact on the environment in which they are situated.
 The Environment (Protection) Act, 1986 was enacted with an objective of protection and improvement of the environment and for matters connected therewith.
 As per this Act, the Central Government has been given the power to take all such measures for the purpose of protecting and improving the quality of the environment and to prevent environmental pollution.
 Further, the Central Government has been given the power to give directions in writing to any person or officer or any authority for any of the purposes of the Act, including the power to direct the closure, prohibition or regulation of any industry, operation or process.
-The Environment (Protection) Rules, 1986, framed under the Environment Protection Act, 1986 lay down specific provisions regarding standards for emission or discharge of environmental pollutants, prohibition of carrying out industrial activities in certain geographical locations, procedures for function of environmental laboratories and submission of samples.
+The Environment (Protection) Rules, 1986, framed under the Environmental pollutants, prohibition of carrying out industrial activities in certain geographical locations, procedures for function of environmental laboratories and submission of samples.